NVAPI: Measuring Graphics Memory Bandwidth Utilization

 Nvidia, through its GeForce driver, exposes a programming interface ("NVAPI") that, among other things, allows for collecting performance measurements.
 For the technically inclined, here is the relevant section in the nvapi.h header file:

-- pDynamicPstatesInfo->utilization[NVAPI_GPU_UTILIZATION_DOMAIN_GPU] holds the info for the GPU domain.
+FUNCTION NAME: NvAPI_GPU_GetDynamicPstatesInfoExDESCRIPTION: This API retrieves the NV_GPU_DYNAMIC_PSTATES_INFO_EX structure for the specified physical GPU.
+Each domain's info is indexed in the array.
+For example:- pDynamicPstatesInfo->utilization[NVAPI_GPU_UTILIZATION_DOMAIN_GPU] holds the info for the GPU domain.
 There are currently four domains for which GPU utilization and dynamic P-state thresholds can be retrieved: graphic engine (GPU), frame buffer (FB), video engine (VID), and bus interface (BUS).

 Beyond this header commentary, the API's specific functionality isn't documented.
 The information below is our best interpretation of its workings, though it relies on a lot of conjecture.